Shannon Airport: Independent operation, 2012 to present

-Usage for military stopovers
+Use by foreign militaries

 Shannon Airport has a history of foreign military use.
 A large part of its business in recent years has been military stopovers, currently almost all American; however, the airport was also frequently used by the Soviet military until the 1990s, since Ireland, having a traditional policy of military neutrality, was not a member of NATO.
 There were some restrictions, such as carrying no arms, ammunition, or explosives, and that the flights in question did not form part of military exercises or operations.
 Shannon saw military transports throughout the Cold War and during the first Gulf War.

 In the aftermath of the September 11 attacks, the Irish government offered the use of Shannon to the US government.
 When the United States invaded Iraq in 2003, the government still allowed United States Armed Forces to use the airport.
 This caused controversy and was the subject of protests and a challenge brought to the High Court.
 As of November 2008, approximately 1.2 million troops had passed through Shannon since the beginning of the Iraq War.
 In 2012–2013, the military flight contracts are held by Omni Air International.

 On 6 December 2005, the BBC programme Newsnight alleged that Shannon was used on at least 33 occasions by United States Central Intelligence Agency (CIA) flights, thought to be part of a US policy called extraordinary rendition.
 The New York Times reported the number to be 33, though referring to "Ireland" rather than Shannon, while Amnesty International has alleged the number of flights to be 50.
 Casement Aerodrome has seen similar reports.
 The United States and Ireland have denied these allegations.
 German Khaled El-Masri, who was mistakenly tortured by the CIA after being abducted by the Macedonian police, was taken to an Afghan black site by a plane which had stopped at Shannon Airport on its way to North Macedonia to pick him up.
 In response, Amnesty International Ireland reported that "the Irish Government knew that the CIA used Shannon Airport as part of their renditions operations" and called for an independent investigation into the use of Shannon Airport for extraordinary renditions operation by the USA.

 After a call by the Irish Human Rights Commission that the Irish government inspect aircraft supposed to be a part of the US extraordinary rendition program, the Minister for Foreign Affairs Dermot Ahern rejected these proposals.
-In a leaked diplomatic cable written by US Ambassador to Ireland Thomas C. Foley, Foley reported that Ahern thought it "might not be a bad idea to allow the random inspection of a few planes to proceed, which would provide cover if a rendition flight ever surfaced.
+In a leaked diplomatic cable written by US ambassador to Ireland Thomas C. Foley, Foley reported that Ahern thought it "might not be a bad idea to allow the random inspection of a few planes to proceed, which would provide cover if a rendition flight ever surfaced.
 He seemed quite convinced that at least three flights involving renditions had refueled at Shannon Airport before or after conducting renditions elsewhere".

+In 2026, Alexus Grynkewich, NATO's top military commander, described Shannon Airport as "a very important logistics hub, [which] allows America to project power and keep threats at bay from all over the world".